danielagbo44/Channel-sales-performance-report-Dec-2022-Jan-2023/README.md

-## Point of Sale Performance Report Dec 2022 and Jan 2023
+## Channel Sales Performance Report: December 2022 & January 2023

 Abt is a corporate and retail company specializing in the sale and customization of electronic payment services.
 Established in 1998, Abt Sales has grown from a regional business into one of the leading payment service providers in its sector, known for its exceptional customer service and wide range of products.